jagracey/PhantomScript/README.md

-// Using the above, decodeEval to be renamed and defined as such, with some comments.
+// Using the above, decodedEval to be renamed and defined as such, with some comments.

     /*